uiuc-fa21-cs411/jaav/DatabaseDesign.md

 ```
 /*This is untested*/

-SELECT Parks.ParkName,  count(ParkBiodiversity.ScientificName) AS NativeCount
+SELECT Parks.ParkName, count(ParkBiodiversity.Biodiversity) AS NativeCount
-FROM Parks INNER JOIN ParkBiodiversity ON Parks.ParkName = ParkBiodiversity.ParkName
+FROM Parks INNER JOIN ParkBiodiversity ON Parks.ParkName = ParkBiodiversity.Park
-WHERE ParkBiodiversity.Nativeness = “Native”
+WHERE ParkBiodiversity.Nativeness = 'Native'
 GROUP BY ParkName
 ORDER BY NativeCount desc;